Peer Support Specialist Certificate

 The Peer Support Specialist (PSS) Certificate is specifically designed for those with “lived experience” who consider themselves in recovery from a substance use or mental health disorder.
 Peer support includes relationship building in order to provide support, advocacy, wellness, and community engagement services to individuals.
 Program participants complete four university courses and spend 120 hours in the field where knowledge is put into practice within a behavioral health agency.
 This certificate provides students an opportunity to experience the professional side of the field and may be utilized as a stepping-stone for further career advancement.

 The Undergraduate Certificate for Peer Support Specialist in Behavioral Health meets the Nevada Certification Board (NCB) educational requirements and may lead to certification.
 For more information on NCB Certified Peer Recovery Support Specialist requirements please review the “PRSS Certification” flowchart and visit the NCB’s Website.
+Please note, students change their program, change your state of residence, and/or change where you intend to practice during your enrollment at UNR, the program requirements can be very different based upon the state involved.
+For a breakdown of Peer Support Certification educational requirements by state please click Peer Support Certification Requirements by State.

 Applicants must be enrolled at the University of Nevada, Reno.
 See University of Nevada, Reno Admissions for more information.